2nd semester: Monday evening (Min. No. 8)

 - exegete a text of the Old Testament, showing a familiarity with contemporary critical methods of interpretation

-* Bible with the Apocryphal / Deuterocanonical Books.
-Suitable versions of NRSV (New Revised Standard Version) or RSV (Revised Standard Version).
-NRSV is preferred.
+*Bible with the Deuterocanonical/Apocryphal Books.
+The NRSV (New Revised Standard Version) is the preferred version.

 Albertz, Rainer.
 A History of Israelite Religion in the Old Testament Period.
-Volume 1: From the Beginnings until the End of the Exile.
+Vol. 1, From the Beginnings until the End of the Exile.
 London: SCM, 1994.

-––––.
+———.
 A History of Israelite Religion in the Old Testament Period.
-Volume 2: From the Exile to the Maccabees.
+Vol. 2, From the Exile to the Maccabees.
 London: SCM, 1994.

 Coogan, Michael D. The Old Testament: A Historical and Literary Introduction to the Hebrew Scriptures.
-New York: Oxford University Press, 2006.
+New York: OUP, 2006.

 Estes, Daniel J. Handbook on the Wisdom Books and Psalms.
 Grand Rapids, MI: Baker Academic, 2005.

 McKenzie, Steven L., and Stephen R. Haynes, eds.
 To Each Its Own Meaning: An Introduction to Biblical Criticisms and Their Application.
-2nd revised and expanded ed.
+Revised and expanded 2nd ed.
 Louisville, KY: Westminster John Knox, 1999.

 Redditt, Paul L. Introduction to the Prophets.
 Grand Rapids, MI: Eerdmans, 2008.